 THE PORT OF

-With 734 moorings divided between two basins covering an area of nine hectares in the heart of the village, Saint-Tropez Harbour is a coveted port of call in the Mediterranean.
-Innovation and top quality services have made it one of the most famous marinas in the world.
+With a capacity of 729 berths spread over two basins covering an area of 9 hectares and a location in the heart of the village, the port of Saint-Tropez is one of the major ports of call in the Mediterranean, where innovation and quality of service make it one of the most renowned in the world.

 VIP Card